astronomer/terraform-provider-astro/docs/guides/import-script.md

 Resource api_token processed successfully
 Resource team processed successfully
 ```
 -> If you import Deployments, they will not count torwards the `Plan: 3 to import, 0 to add, 0 to change, 0 to destroy` line of the output even when the Deployments are successfully imported.
+This is a known issue and is in the process of being fixed.

 ## Step 3: Review output
 The script will generate two main files: